cchitsiang/awesome-stars/topics.md

 - [facebookexperimental/Recoil](https://github.com/facebookexperimental/Recoil) - Recoil is an experimental state management library for React apps.
 It provides several capabilities that are difficult to achieve with React alone, while being compatible with the newest features of R
 - [egoist/docup](https://github.com/egoist/docup) - The easiest way to write beautiful docs.
 - [microsoft/reverse-proxy](https://github.com/microsoft/reverse-proxy) - A toolkit for developing high-performance HTTP reverse proxy applications.
+- [thegooddocsproject/templates](https://github.com/thegooddocsproject/templates) - Templates created by The Good Docs Project - for all your tech writing needs.
 - [vuejs/core](https://github.com/vuejs/core) - 🖖 Vue.js is a progressive, incrementally-adoptable JavaScript framework for building UI on the web.
 - [Open-Federation/json-schema-editor-visual](https://github.com/Open-Federation/json-schema-editor-visual) - A json-schema editor of high efficient and easy-to-use, base on React.
 - [jgraph/drawio](https://github.com/jgraph/drawio) - Source to app.diagrams.net